kevgo/text-runner/text-runner-core/DEVELOPMENT.md

 File [src/text-runner.ts](src/text-runner.ts) contains the [JavaScript API](src/text-runner.ts) for the Text-Runner's engine.
 It exposes a number of [commands](src/commands/).
-To run Text-Runner, you instantiate one of these commands with [configuration](src/configuration/configuration.ts) and call their `execute` method.
+To run Text-Runner, you instantiate one of these commands with [configuration data](src/configuration/data.ts) and call their `execute` method.
 Please note that the Text-Runner configuration file is considered a part of the [text-runner-cli](../text-runner-cli) wrapper.
 The core engine does not load it automatically.